 - Proof of a valid vehicle operator’s license for students who will operate vehicles

-- Onetime approval can be provided for multiple trips led by faculty or staff members that involve the same locations and the same participants.
+- One-time approval can be provided for multiple trips led by faculty or staff that involve the same locations and same participants.

-- The Request for Authorization for Student Travel, the Authorization for Emergency Medical Treatment, and the Release and Indemnification Agreement forms are available from the Office of the Vice President of Student Affairs and at the student affairs website.
+- The Travel Authorization Request, the Authorization for Medical Treatment, and the Release and Indemnification Agreement forms are available from the Office of the Vice President of Student Affairs or can be downloaded from the Student Travel website.

 - Travel by Motor Vehicle